 Helping Hand (HH) is a nonprofit 501(c)3 organization dedicated to improving the lives of children and adults with developmental disabilities in Cook County and greater Chicagoland communities.
 We offer a wide range of person-centered programs and services that enhance the educational, therapeutic, residential, and employment opportunities for those we serve.
-Our programs and services include a School for Children with Intellectual Disabilities, progressive employment programs that promote inclusive workplaces, pediatric therapies (occupational and speech/language), high school transition services, Community Living (CILA), and specialized programs with high team member-to-client ratios for seniors with disabilities.
+Our programs and services include a school, progressive employment programs that promote inclusive workplaces, pediatric therapies (occupational and speech/language), high school transition services, Community Living (CILA), and specialized programs with high team member-to-client ratios for seniors with disabilities.

 THE HELPING HAND WAY

 At Helping Hand, true and genuine connections lead to client achievements, team member successes and a strong commitment from our families and supporters.
 The ability to genuinely connect with each other is transformational.
 Remarkable transformations happen all around Helping Hand.

 At HH our team members, families, and community partners help us grow through connections so we can help people with I/DD continue to expand their skills, make long-lasting relationships, and reach the goals they set for themselves.
 Our genuine team members work with students/clients and their families side by side to develop and attain goals that help them reach the sky.
 Our community gets involved through events, partnerships, and projects.

 Value guides our actions, our interactions with the world around us, and defines our behaviors.
 At Helping Hand, we believe that when perceptions begin to change, a more welcoming and inclusive community is created.
 A community where individuals with intellectual and developmental disabilities are equally valued.

 Jack's Story of Transformation